ecovillage/neseri/README.md

   - [bulma](http://bulma.io/) as a decent css framework with a ill-conceived but handy [Form Builder](https://github.com/fwolfst/bulma_form_builder) for some visual consistency.
   - [FontAwesome Icons](http://fontawesome.com/)

 And of course all the awesomeness by the rest of the ecosystem.
+Obviously, see the [Gemfile](Gemfile) for some direct dependencies.

+### I18n

+A config for [i18n-tasks](https://github.com/glebm/i18n-tasks) is prepared under `config/i18n-tasks.yml`

 ### Dealing with legacy data